Tyler Soderstrom: Professional career

+Minor leagues

 Soderstrom was considered one of the top prospects for the 2020 Major League Baseball draft.
 He was selected 26th overall by the Oakland Athletics, and signed with them for $3.3 million.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the pandemic.
 To begin the 2021 season, he was assigned to the Stockton Ports of the Low-A West.
 In June, Soderstrom was selected to play in the All-Star Futures Game at Coors Field.
 After not playing in a game since July 23, he was placed on the injured list on August 16 with a back injury and missed the remainder of the season.
-Over 57 games with Stockton, Soderstrom slashed .306/.390/.568 with 12 home runs, 49 RBIs, and twenty doubles.
+Over 57 games with Stockton, Soderstrom slashed .306/.390/.568 with 12 home runs, 49 RBI, and twenty doubles.

 Soderstrom was assigned to the Lansing Lugnuts of the High-A Midwest League to begin the 2022 season.
 In early August, he was promoted to the Midland RockHounds of the Double-A Texas League.
 Near the season's end, he was promoted to the Las Vegas Aviators of the Triple-A Pacific Coast League.
-Over 134 games between the three teams, he slashed .267/.324/.501 with 29 home runs and 105 RBIs.
+Over 134 games between the three teams, he slashed .267/.324/.501 with 29 home runs and 105 RBI.

 To open the 2023 season, Soderstrom was assigned to Las Vegas.
 He was selected to represent the Athletics at the 2023 All-Star Futures Game.
 In 69 games for Las Vegas, he batted .254/.303/.536 with 20 home runs and 59 RBI.
-On July 14, 2023, Soderstrom was selected to the 40-man roster and promoted to the major leagues for the first time.
-In 45 games during his first big league season, Soderstrom hit .160.